 • 8:00 am is a quieter, contemplative service without any music.

-Both the 9:15 and 11:00 service offer a well-supervised nursery for infants and toddlers 2 and under and great kid-friendly program for children Pre-K through 12th grade.
-During summer hours we offer our children's programs for Pre-K through 5th grade.
+The 10:00am service offers a well-supervised nursery for infants and toddlers 2 and under and great kid-friendly program for children Pre-K through 12th grade.

 Upon your arrival you will find a welcoming environment with a friendly greeter who will be happy to answer any questions you may have.